theanam/webaudio-oscilloscope/README.md

 import {MediaStreamOscilloscope} from "webaudio-oscilloscope";
 new MediaStreamOscilloscope(mediaStream, CanvasElement, AudioDestination, [fft, init,primer]);
 ```
 This function takes a `mediaStream` object instead of an `audioContext` and `audioSource`, the rest of the parameters are the same.
-This also returns an Oscilloscope object.
+This also produces an `Oscilloscope` instance.

 ### Oscilloscope Methods:

 #### start():
 Starts the oscilloscope.
 Does not take any arguments.
+Running start on an already running Oscilloscope does not have any effect.

 #### pause():
 Pauses the Oscilloscope on the last frame.
 Paused Oscilloscope can be started using the `start()` method.
 Does not take any arguments.
+This does not affect the media source.
+Just pauses the Oscilloscope.

 #### reset():
 Resets the oscilloscope canvas.
 Does not take any arguments.
 Reset oscilloscope can be started using the `start()` function.
+Does not affect the media source.

 ### Changing the look and feel: